SDCOE & public records

 February 6, 2009

-public lawyer, who I've had public records spats with before, about my
+who I've had public records spats with before, about my public records fight with the county.

-allegations about improprieties at a program it administers called California Children's
+improprieties at a program it administers called California Children's Services, which provides

 My source disagrees.
 Here's an e-mail he or she sent me: